mattscripted/til/cheat-sheets/tech-lead.md

 - Give away as much of your work as possible, so you can use your time effectively
 - Encourage people to want to do tasks, by showing what's in it for them

-## Redefine your success

-As a developer, success can be measured in completing tasks with high quality.
-As a Tech Lead, your success changes to how well the team solves problems.

-- Broaden your impact
-- Teach others to do what you're good at doing
-- Solve the bigger problems for your team

-## Keep up with technology

-- There is too much technology to know a lot about everything
-- Instead, learn a little about a lot of things, so you can talk to others about those things

 ## Manage your time

 It's important to work sustainably, so you can best support for the team in the long-term.
 Keep your hours reasonable, so you can stick through the journey.